karth707/hotelBookingApp/README.md

 hotelBookingApp
 ===============

-Application for assignment purposes.
+Application for class assignment purposes.
-Application that manages booking of hotels.
+Application that manages concurrent booking of hotels.